 This removed a depth of approximately 0.13mm.
 A final pass was made smoothing the engraved surface and whitening the mark.
 This was done as a single pass at 3m/s at 250kHz Waveform 3.

-Engraving of Tool & Stainless Steel
+How Can Tool & Stainless Steel be Engraved?

 Deep engraving in steel can be done using our redENERGY G4 Pulsed Fiber Laser (Figure 2).
 In this case three passes are made.
 The first two passes perform the engraving while the last pass polishes the surface giving a distinctive mark.

 High precision deep engraving can be achieved by careful selection of pulsed wave forms and other process variables (Figure 3).
 The unrivaled flexibility of our redENERGY G4 Pulsed Fiber Laser enables optimisation of the pulse characteristics such as peak power, pulse length, pulse energy and pulse frequency to give the best engraving.